 The supply of betting transactions in South Africa by a vendor is subject to VAT.
-In this regard, section 8(13) deems a vendor to supply a service to any person who places a bet with such vendor on the outcome of an event or occurrence.
+In this regard, section 8(13) deems a vendor to supply a service to any person who places a bet with such vendor on the outcome of a race or on any other event or occurrence.

-The supply of the betting services by the vendor is, under section 9(3)(e), deemed to take place to the extent that payment of any amount for the bet is received.
+The supply of betting services by a vendor is, under section 9(3)(e), deemed to take place to the extent that payment of any amount for the bet is received.
 In the event that there are multiple payments received in relation to the supply of the bet, the supply of the betting services will be deemed to take place each time a payment is received.
 Output tax must therefore be declared to the extent that payment is received.